When it comes to keeping your fleet of vehicles rolling smoothly, preventive maintenance is the unsung hero.

 1. How to start a preventive maintenance program?

-Start by creating a list of all your vehicles and equipment.
+To create a preventive maintenance program, start by creating a list of all your vehicles and equipment.
 Then prioritize the ones critical to your operations to minimize downtime costs.
 Research and define maintenance tasks and service schedules for each item.
 Assign those tasks to responsible technicians and implement a fleet maintenance system to track completion.

 2. How to make a preventive maintenance schedule?